Common Questions

 How do appointments work?

 MD tier members get same-day or next-day appointments.
 Essentials tier members can expect same-week availability.
-Appointments are longer than a typical doctor's office — we schedule real time to talk.
+We make enough room to address your concerns thoroughly.
 You can also reach your provider by phone, text, or email for questions that don't require a visit.

 Can I use my HSA or FSA?